 Exercise

-Basically, regular exercise—especially those that involve the lower body such as walking and cycling—can increase blood flow in the veins, reducing the risk of getting a blood clot.
-So, try to get as much movement as you can each day and everyday.
+Regular exercise, such as walking and cycling, can increase blood flow in the veins, reducing the risk of getting a blood clot.
 The Physical Activity Guidelines Advisory Committee Scientific Report recommends that adults should get between 2.5 to five hours of moderate-intensity physical activity per week or 1.5 hours to 2.5 hours of vigorous exercise per week.
-This can be combination of walking, hiking, gym workouts, swimming, social dancing, and gardening.
+This can be a combination of walking, hiking, gym workouts, swimming, and social dancing.

-But in some cases, regular physical activity may not be enough, as in the case of my high school writing teacher, Mr. Bradshaw, who was pretty active, particularly his love of skiing and cycling.
+But in some cases, regular physical activity may not be enough, as in the case of Mr. Bradshaw, who was pretty active and loved skiing and cycling.
 His lifestyle may have staved off DVT, but his skiing injury may have broken that defense, which went undetected during his treatment and recovery.

 This article is not a substitution to medical advice and is for informational purposes only.